Intellihackz/inject/TUTORIAL.md

 ## Step 6: Making Orders Actually Work - Transaction Signing

 This is the exciting part where we connect our beautiful form to the actual blockchain!
 When users click "Place Order," we need to create a proper blockchain transaction, get it signed by MetaMask, and broadcast it to Injective.
-It sounds complex, but I'll walk you through each step.

 ### Understanding Blockchain Trading